 How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
 Community Family Guidance Center was provided an application that requested extensive information regarding its operation.
 The anticipated outcome of the consultation is a total of 350 Lakewood residents will be provided shelter served by Community Family Guidance during the Consolidated Plan Years 2025-2029.
 5 Agency/Group/Organization Pathways Volunteer Hospice Agency/Group/Organization Type Services-Elderly Persons What section of the Plan was addressed by Consultation?
 Non-Homeless Special Needs How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
 Pathways Volunteer Hospice was provided an application that requested extensive information regarding its operation.
 The anticipated outcome of the consultation is a total of 150 Lakewood residents will be provided shelter served by Pathways Volunteer Hospice during the Consolidated Plan Years 2025-2029.
 6 Agency/Group/Organization Human Services Association Agency/Group/Organization Type Services-Elderly Persons What section of the Plan was addressed by Consultation?
-Non-Homeless Special Needs How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for Human Services Association was provided an application that requested extensive information regarding its operation.
-The anticipated outcome of the improved coordination? consultation is a total of 500 Lakewood residents wi be provided shelter served by Human Service Association during the Consolidated Plan Years 2025 2029.
+Non-Homeless Special Needs How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+Human Services Association was provided an application that requested extensive information regarding its operation.
+The anticipated outcome of the consultation is a total of 500 Lakewood residents will be provided shelter served by Human Services Association during the Consolidated Plan Years 2025-2029.
 7 Agency/Group/Organization Meals on Wheels of Long Beach Agency/Group/Organization Type Services-Elderly Persons What section of the Plan was addressed by Consultation?
 Non-Homeless Special Needs How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
-Meals on Wheels was provided an application that requested extensive information regarding it operation.
-The anticipated outcome of the consultation is a total of 350 Lakewood residents will be served by Meals on Wheels during the Consolidate Plan Years 2025-2029.
-8 Agency/Group/Organization Gateway Cities Council of Government Agency/Group/Organization Type Services-homeless What section of the Plan was addressed by Consultation?
-Homelessness Strategy How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
-City of Lakewood staff regularly attends Gateway Citie COG meetings to discuss strategies to assist th homeless population.
-The anticipated outcomes of th consultation are to devise a strategy to en
+Meals on Wheels was provided an application that requested extensive information regarding its operation.
+The anticipated outcome of the consultation is a total of 350 Lakewood residents will be served by Meals on Wheels during the Consolidated Plan Years 2025-2029.